African feminism

+Background

+Development of African Feminism

+Scholars like Gabeba Baderoon and Alicia C. Decker argue that African women were the first feminists.
+Figures such as Nana Asma'u, an 18th-century African princess, and her Yan Taru movement to empower and educate women in the Sokoto Caliphate are considered precursors to modern feminism in Africa.

+African women were already deeply engaged at the World Conference on Women, 1985 and have long been recognizing each other's contributions.
+Others believe that African feminism is a more recent phenomenon; a response to shortcomings in mainstream, western feminist theory.

-African feminism was not wholly a reaction to being excluded from white feminists' vision of feminism, but also from their own ingenuity and desire to create a feminism that embraced their backgrounds and experiences.
-African feminism voices the realities of women in varying African countries.
-Women's needs, reality, oppression and empowerment are best addressed by having an inclusive and accommodating understanding of the generic and more general issues as well as the peculiarities and group attitude to self-definition as women.
-Naomi Nkealah writes that African feminism "strives to create a new, liberal, productive and self-reliant African woman within the heterogeneous cultures of Africa.
+Regardless of its possible origins, African feminism is not merely a response to the exclusion of the African woman from the white feminist vision.
+African women have had the ingenuity and desire to create manifestations of feminism that embrace their own backgrounds and experiences.
+African feminism includes numerous theories and movements that voice the realities of women in varying African countries.
+Women's needs, reality, oppression, and empowerment are best addressed via an inclusive and accommodating understanding of the generic and more general issues as well as the peculiarities and group attitude to self-definition as women.
+Naomi Nkealah writes: African feminism "strives to create a new, liberal, productive, and self-reliant African woman within the heterogeneous cultures of Africa.
 Feminisms in Africa, ultimately, aim at modifying culture as it affects women in different societies."

-At the same time, Africa is not a monolith and so some have critiqued any idea of "African feminism."
-There exist differences regionally, ethnically, politically, and in religion, which all work to impact how women conceptualize what feminism and freedom looks like for them.
+At the same time, Africa is not a monolith.
+For this reason, some scholars have critiqued the idea of any "African feminism."
+There exist regional, ethnic, political, and religious differences that impact how women conceptualize what feminism and freedom look like for them.
 While African women from, for example, Egypt, Kenya, South Africa and Senegal will have some commonalities, there will be variations in the way they understand gender and gender struggles.
-Therefore, these varying cultures alter the way these African women experience the world.
-Thus, one cannot simply merge all woman under an unrealistic expectation of sisterhood, but instead to recognize and respect the differences that exist as a result of these diversities.
-There is a commonality to the struggles women face across the world since the common factor is male privilege.
-The modern African woman is strong, smart, and resilient and has woken up to the options she has.
-She is no longer satisfied with the options created for her, but seeks to create new options and choices for the generation of other African women that will come after her.
-Ghanaian feminists, for example, contribute to this by using social media to change the public discourse around feminism.
+Different African women experience the world in vastly different ways.
+One must recognize and respect these differences, rather than attempting to merge all women under an unrealistic expectation of universal sisterhood.
+However, there is also some commonality to the struggles women face across the world.
+This common factor is male privilege.

+The modern African woman is strong, smart, and resilient.
+She seeks to create new possibilities for the generations of African women that will come after her.
+Ghanaian feminists, for example, contribute to such efforts by using social media to change the public discourse around feminism.